 In just a few minutes...

-You have your own postcard!
+Now you have your own postcard!
 Using Microsoft Word’s templates is a very simple way to make postcards for a business on a budget.